pharmpy/pharmpy/docs/installation.rst

 Installation
 ============

-.. warning:: PharmPy requires python 3.6 or later,
+.. warning:: Pharmpy requires python 3.6 or later,
     and is currently tested on python 3.6, 3.7 and 3.8 on Linux.

 At the command line, install latest build with::